 Having considered some of the reason for which we might offer thanksgiving to God, I would have you notice David's final statement, which is in fact a request, a petition to be thankful by saying, "Do not forsake the works of Your hands."
-Lord, do not forget me; do not disregard me; do not ignore me; do not put me off or put me out!
 This may seem to be a strange request until we realize that it is our own natural tendency to move away from God.
 Beloved, we give the Lord more than enough reasons to forsake us, do we not?
 God is always faithful to us but we are often unfaithful.
 God always expresses perfect love and devotion to us and we express at best imperfect love.
 And while David is assured of the steadfast and unfailing love of God for him, he yet is humble and requests of the Lord His continued working and influence in his life.
 David cannot be thankful on his own.
 If left to himself, David will fail and so the plea... "do not forsake; do not cast aside; do not leave alone the works of Your hands."
 Are you thankful?
 For whatever good there is in us it is the work of God's own hands.
 It is God who works in us both to will and to do.
 If the Lord would forsake this work, it will absolutely fail.
 But, for His glory, the Lord, as the perfecting God, is so much concerned in the progress of lives to the end that we may in faith pray, "Lord, do not forsake it."
 Let us thank the Lord for those whom He loves He loves to the end; and, as for God, His work is perfect.

 Beloved, daily we are invited to the celebration of God; to thank Him for inviting us to be His children, the recipients of His grace and mercy.
-Daily we ought to be thanking Him for such things as these and not be like the ungrateful boys at the ten year olds party.
-Let us be a thankful people, giving all glory and praise to the God who has so graciously given us all things for life and godliness in Jesus Christ.
-Amen and Amen.
+Daily we ought to be thanking Him for such things as these and echo the words of Anne Steele.